-Lear ning Outcomes Relevant modules A7.1 Develop a critical awareness of the key theoretical and conceptual approaches to the study of sustainability in the built environment as informed by research and practice.
-Paradigms of Sustainability (SUS7PAR) Research Skills and Current Affairs (SUS7RSC) A7.2 Demonstrate an advanced understanding of the relationship between infrastructure and sustainability in the built environment, including the processes, materials and technologies which will play a role in delivering a more sustainable built environment.
-Sustainable Infrastructure (SUS7INF) Sustainable Materials, Processes and Technologies (SUS7MPT) A7.3 Understand the principles of methodology and research design to create, interpret and disseminate knowledge in the area of sustainable development.
-Research Skills and Current Affairs (SUS7RSC)
+Lear Learning Outcomes Relevant modules A7.1 Develop a critical awareness of the key theoretical and conceptual approaches to the study of sustainability in the built environment as informed by research and practice.
+Paradigms of Sustainability (SUS7PAR) Research Skills and Current Affairs (SUS7RSC) A7.2 Demonstrate an advanced understanding of the relationship between infrastructure and sustainability in the built environment, including the processes, materials and technologies which will play a role in delivering a more Sustainable Infrastructure (SUS7INF) technologies which will play a role in delivering a more sustainable built environment.
+Sustainable Materials, Processes and Technologies (SUS7MPT) A7.3 Understand the principles of methodology and research design to create, interpret and disseminate knowledge in the area of sustainable development.
+Research Skills and Current Affairs (SUS7RSC) Final Project Proposal (SUS7FPP) A7.4 Critically analyse the changes, opportunities, and challenges internationally, nationally, and locally and within government Operationalising Sustainability (SUS7OPS)

-Final Project Proposal (SUS7FPP) A7.4 Critically analyse the changes, opportunities and challenges internationally, nationally and locally and within government and business sectors which influence sustainability in the built environment.
-Operationalising Sustainability (SUS7OPS) Realities of Sustainability (SUS7REA)
+Realities Sustainability of (SUS7REA)